JayYip/bert-as-service/README.md

 # bert-multitask-as-service

 This is a forked version of [bert-as-service](https://github.com/hanxiao/bert-as-service).

+NOTE: When the `max_batch_size` is too large, the results are not reliable.
+Strange bug, couldn't figure out why.

 ## Install

 ### Install Server